textileio/community/docs/powergate/index.md

 Some benefits of using the Powergate include,

-- Make data stored on Filecoin available on the IPFS network easily.
+- Ensure data stored on Filecoin is available on the IPFS network easily.
 - Handle long-term storage deal management, including automated renew and repair.
 - Make use of network indices to improve miner selection and deal creation.
 - Manage Filecoin wallet addresses for one or many users.
+- Easily configure, connect, and deploy Powergate, [Lotus](https://lotu.sh), and [IPFS](https://ipfs.io/) together.
 - Much more!

 ### Libraries

 <div class="txtl-options">
   <a href="https://github.com/textileio/powergate/" class="box" target="_blank">